snap-one/docs-driverworks-proxyprotocol/source/includes/66.6_Light_v2_extras/_10-EXTRASSWITCH.md

-## Extras Switch
+## ExtrasSwitch

 ### Overview

-This class represents apstraction of the Extras Switch object.
+This class represents an abstraction of the Extras Switch object.
 The class interface provides following cations:

 - Initialization of an Extras Switch object
 - Setting Extras Switch object parameters and value